mollusc-labs/clark/README.md

 in the `rsyslog.d/remote.conf`, this is defaulted to `514` for both TCP and UDP.

 ## Contributing
-Clark is a `Mojolicious` application that uses a `Vue3` frontend.
+Clark is a Perl application using `Mojolicious` that uses a `Vue3` frontend.
 Any and all contributions will be considered!
 Make sure your Perl code follows the `.perltidyrc`'s configuration before you make any pull-requests.
 Thanks!

 #### How to run in development